Get a free consultation

 If your business is about running rock festivals, your headline for the team section of your deck could be ‘Ten Years’ Combined Experience of Running Profitable Events’.
 If you manufacture widgets that draw on your experience working with the inventor of the leading vacuum cleaner, your headline could be ‘James Dyson’s Protégé’.
 Finally, the best management presentations are often professionally designed with plenty of white space and relevant visuals.
 Don’t let amateur design let you down.

-Best management presentation tip #5: Appeal to the heart as well as the head
+Best pitch tip #5: Appeal to the heart as well as the head

 Stories are an incredibly effective way to bypass investors’ heads and reach straight for their hearts.
 Instead of delivering plain facts in your management presentation (which are quickly forgotten), provide them within the context of a story.